andre-carbajal/AsepriteCompiler/README.md

 **WARNING: Do not run this script with sudo.**

-This script will:
+### On Linux this script will:
   1. Check if the operating system is Linux.
   2. Update and upgrade the system.
   3. Install necessary dependencies.
   4. Download and install Skia.
   5. Download and install Aseprite.
   6. Build Aseprite.
   7. Move Aseprite to the appropriate directory.
   8. Create a desktop file for Aseprite.
   9. Give execution permission to the desktop file.

+### On MacOs this script will:
+  1. Check if the operating system is MacOS.
+  2. Install necessary dependencies.
+  3. Download and install Skia.
+  4. Download and install Aseprite.
+  5. Build Aseprite.
+  6. Move Aseprite to the appropriate directory.
+  7. Bundle MacOS Aseprite.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.